Is a Correction Looming Ahead for Kirkland Lake Gold Ltd. (KL)

 KL’s Market Performance

-KL stocks went down by -0.29% for the week, with a monthly jump of 1.85% and a quarterly performance of -9.29%, while its annual performance rate touched 1.57%.
-The volatility ratio for the week stands at 3.67% while the volatility levels for the past 30 days are set at 2.83% for Kirkland Lake Gold Ltd..
-The simple moving average for the period of the last 20 days is 0.94% for KL stocks with a simple moving average of 0.61% for the last 200 days.
+KL stocks went down by -10.39% for the week, with a monthly drop of -6.26% and a quarterly performance of -15.69%, while its annual performance rate touched 0.05%.
+The volatility ratio for the week stands at 4.20% while the volatility levels for the past 30 days are set at 3.19% for Kirkland Lake Gold Ltd..
+The simple moving average for the period of the last 20 days is -5.98% for KL stocks with a simple moving average of -6.85% for the last 200 days.

-Volatility was left at 2.83%, however, over the last 30 days, the volatility rate increased by 3.67%, as shares surge +0.41% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.76% lower at present.
+Volatility was left at 3.19%, however, over the last 30 days, the volatility rate increased by 4.20%, as shares sank -5.73% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.47% lower at present.

 Stock Fundamentals for KL